-A quorum of stockholders is necessary to validly hold the 2020 Annual Meeting.
-A quorum will be present if at least a majority of our outstanding shares on the Record Date are represented at the 2020 Annual Meeting, either in person or by proxy.
-Abstentions and broker non-votes (i.e., when a stockholder does not provide voting instructions to their broker or nominee) will count for purposes of determining whether a quorum exists.
+A quorum of shareholders is necessary to validly hold the 2024 Annual Meeting.
+A quorum will be present if at least a majority of our shares that are issued and outstanding and entitled to vote on the Record Date are represented at the 2024 Annual Meeting, either in person or by proxy.
+Abstentions and broker non-votes (i.e., when a shareholder does not provide voting instructions to their broker or nominee) will count for purposes of determining whether a quorum exists.